MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 With PlayFab, custom data is stored in these places:

-- **Game Title data**: Game-wide data which can be accessed by all players and game clients.
+- **Game title data**: Game-wide data which can be accessed by all players and game clients.
 This data is typically used for game content or configuration, such as level maps, upcoming events, or current promotions.

   > [!NOTE]
   > For more information on this subject, see the [Title Data quickstart](../../config/titledata/quickstart.md).